Azure-Samples/gaming-cognitive-services-speech-to-text/README.md

 # Speech to Text for Gaming - Reference Architecture

-Help bring everyone into the conversation by converting speech audio to text.
+Help bring everyone into the conversation using the Speech to Text Cognitive Service provided by Azure.

 ## Deploy